iTwin/viewer-components-react/packages/itwin/tree-widget/README.md

 - `"choose-{tree}"` - when a tree is selected in the tree selector.
 - `"use-{tree}"` - when an interaction with a tree hierarchy happens.
 This includes any kind of interaction with nodes, including them being expanded/collapsed, selected, filtered, their visibility change, etc.
 - `"{tree}-visibility-change"` - when visibility is toggled using an "eye" button.
+- `"{tree}-error-timeout"` - when a request timeouts while loading hierarchy or filtering.
+- `"{tree}-error-unknown"` - when an unknown error occurs while loading hierarchy or filtering.
 - `"models-tree-showall"` - when "Show All" button is used in `ModelsTreeComponent`.
 - `"models-tree-hideall"` - when "Hide All" button is used in `ModelsTreeComponent`.
 - `"models-tree-invert"` - when "Invert" button is used in `ModelsTreeComponent`.